Issam John Darwich: Life in Lebanon

 After ordination, he taught from 1972 to 1976 at the School of the Holy Redeemer.
 He became chaplain and Almoner of the "International Apostolic Movement for Children" (IMAC) in 1972.
 From 1976 to 1978 Darwich was director of an orphanage in Sidon and established several training centers for adults since 1977.
 In 1978, he was the rain colleague of the Holy Savior in Jounieh and became head of the seminary and lay training.
 In 1983 Darwich was appointed director of the "Friendship Home" in Zahle.
 Founded in 1983, he built the St. Joseph High School in El Houch Omara.
 Between 1985 - 1996 Darwich founded in Forzul, Zahle and West Bekaa several education and care services for young people, children and adults.

-From 1990-1996 he was assessor in the Chapter of the Basilian Salvatorian, in 1990 he was elected as the representative of Lebanon to the International Bureau for Children.
+From 1990 to 1996 he was assessor in the Chapter of the Basilian Salvatorian, in 1990 he was elected as the representative of Lebanon to the International Bureau for Children.
 In 1995 Darwich was elected to the International Committee for Adult Education in France and was appointed vicar general of the Basilian.
 It was donated by the Lebanese president Elias Hrawi to him in 1989, a gold medal for his services to education.